Chapter 5 Automating repeated things

 # Using `mpg` instead of `mtcars$mpg` is called data masking.

-%>% select(mpg)
+mtcars %>% select(mpg)

-%>% select("mpg") mtcars
+mtcars %>% select("mpg")

 Data and env-variables